newaetech/chipwhisperer/docs/index.rst

 ChipWhisperer
 *************

-.. note:: This documentation is currently under construction for version
-    5.1.0 of the ChipWhisperer software.
-And currently is only partially complete.
-    It is getting close :)

-Welcome to the home of the documentation for the ChipWhisperer software.
+Welcome to the new home of the documentation for the ChipWhisperer software, following the release of ChipWhisperer 5.1.0.

 After :ref:`installing <install>` ChipWhisperer and setting up your `hardware`_ run: